-Recovering from the 2013 Flood will be a multi-year commitment for Boulder County, the municipalities and our community as a whole.
+Recovering from the 2013 Flood is a multi-year commitment for Boulder County, the municipalities, and our community as a whole.
 Boulder County is committed to building back stronger and more resilient than before.

-One program that Boulder County is administering in the wake of the 2013 Flood is the Buyout Program.
-This program aims to purchase flood damaged properties that may have a threat of future danger and turn the property into undeveloped land in perpetuity.
+One program that Boulder County administered in the wake of the 2013 Flood is the Buyout Program.
+This program purchased flood damaged properties that may have a threat of future danger and turned the property into undeveloped land in perpetuity.
 Applications for the program were accepted through July 2016, and the acquisition and demolition are complete.
 View a map of the 47 total properties acquired.

 Flood Recovery Assistance Funds